icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/protocol-frames.md

 ## InitializeAck frame

 An InitializeAck frame carries parameters.
-It is sent by a server to a client in response of an Initialize frame.
 It consists of a header with the InitializeAck type followed by an InitializeAck body:

 ```slice
 compact struct InitializeAckBody {